dodepersie/dodepersie/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on: TicTic Final Year Project
+- 🔭 I’m currently working on: Open to work 😊
 - 🌱 I’m currently learning: Laravel, NextJS, Angular
 - 👯 I’m looking to collaborate on: Open-source projects, startups, and side-projects
 - 📫 How to reach me: dodepersie@gmail.com